caepenna/css-styleguide/_contents/tools.markdown

 ---

 ## Sass
-We recommend the use of SCSS rather than Sass.
+We recommend the use of SCSS syntax when using Sass.

 **SCSS (Sassy CSS)**